bhushanhiwase/SDN-Based-Firewall-Over-the-Ryu-Controller/README.md

 		 --mac --switch=ovsk,protocols=OpenFlow13'

 c.
-Start the Program by copying the 'RYU_SDN_FirewallApplication.py' file into ryu directory, Make sure that the entries in the
+Start the Program by copying the 'RYU_SDN_FirewallApplication.py' file into ryu directory:

-   Entries.csv file has been filled already correctly, as mentioned in step-a.
+	Make sure that the entries in the Entries.csv file has been filled already correctly, as mentioned in step-a.
 To run the program do following
 	1) 'cd ryu' go to the ryu directory where the 'RYU_SDN_FirewallApplication.py' file is present
 	2) Run the Firewall application using the following command: 'ryu-manager RYU_SDN_FirewallApplication.py' This will start the firewall application, which will block all the traffic inputted in the Entries.csv file.